-The Mother Teresa Memorial House is another of the favorite Macedonia points of interest built in commemoration to one of the most famous citizens of Skopje Macedonia who dedicated her entire life towards the benefit of the poor and the needy.
+The Mother Teresa Memorial House is another of the favorite Macedonia points of interest built in commemoration to one of the most famous citizens of Skopje Macedonia, who dedicated her entire life towards the benefit of the poor and the needy.

 Located 17 kilometers to the southwest of the capital city of Macedonia, Canyon Matka offers a beautiful day trip from Skopje.
 Dramatic gorge with steep walls surrounds it, and that makes for the perfect outdoor experience for those who love finding themselves in the lap of Nature.

-Renting a boat to take you around on a tour of the ten surrounding caves is among the most popular activities in Macedonia Canyon Matka after which tourists usually settle for some Macedonia food at the local eateries and restaurants.
+Renting a boat to take you around on a tour of the ten surrounding caves is among the most popular activities in Macedonia Canyon Matka, after which tourists usually settle for some Macedonia food at the local eateries and restaurants.

-The place is also home to over 70 butterfly species with some of them having been discovered only in recent times.
-The nearby Treska Lake along with the Matka Lake is also famous as kayaking spots thanks to the lush Macedonia scenery and calm waters.
+The place is also home to over 70 butterfly species, with some of them having been discovered only in recent times.
+The nearby Treska Lake, along with the Matka Lake, is also famous as kayaking spots thanks to the lush Macedonia scenery and calm waters.

-There are also three churches – the Matka Monastery, The Monastery of St. Nicholas Shishovski, and Monastery of St. Andrew where tourists can enjoy the beautiful frescos as part of their sightseeing Macedonia.
+There are also three churches – the Matka Monastery, The Monastery of St. Nicholas Shishovski, and Monastery of St. Andrew, where tourists can enjoy the beautiful frescos as part of their sightseeing Macedonia.

 Mavrovo National Park

-The most prominent National Park in Macedonia, Mavrovo stretches over 192,000 acres right up to the Albanian border from Lake Mavrovo.
+The most prominent National Park in Macedonia, Mavrovo, stretches over 192,000 acres right up to the Albanian border from Lake Mavrovo.
 It is home to the highest peaks in the country and offers skiing as one of the most sought-after activities in Macedonia Mavrovo town.

 Mavrovo National Park turns considerably verdant and lush during the warmer months, and the lake here is the most substantial such artificial water body in the country.
 The place is a popular tourist attraction in Macedonia during the summer for boating and swimming.
 Hotels line the lakeshore where tourists often choose to stay for a couple of days.

 The submerged St. Nicholas Church is a curious and unusual Macedonia attraction here.
-The building was flooded on purpose when the lake was dug in 1953 but has become partially exposed after that thus giving rise to an unexpected sight.
+The building was flooded on purpose when the lake was dug in 1953 but has become partially exposed after that, thus giving rise to an unexpected sight.

 Pelister National Park

 Pelister is the oldest among the three great Macedonia national parks and is located close to the town of Bitola.
-Mount Pelister is one among nine peaks that scale up to 2000m in elevation and offer magnificent vistas to tourists who wish to escape from their daily life.
+Mount Pelister is one of nine peaks that scale up to 2000m in elevation and offer magnificent vistas to tourists who wish to escape from their daily life.

 The five-needle pine molica can be found here and is a Macedonia tourist attraction for nature enthusiasts.
 Red-billed jackdaws, partridges, eagles, chamois, bears, wolves, and roe deer are other attractions for those inclined towards the creations of nature.

-There are two magnificent mountain lakes in this national park where tourists can enjoy hiking activities in Macedonia with the Stone River being a favorite trail of crushed rocks that head up towards the mountain slopes.
+There are two magnificent mountain lakes in this national park where tourists can enjoy hiking activities in Macedonia, with the Stone River being a favorite trail of crushed rocks that head up towards the mountain slopes.